Sudhanshu7701/ShilpSetu/README.md

 ## 🎨 About the Project

-**LoomLive** is a full-stack web marketplace that connects buyers directly with verified Indian artisans across 18 states — through live craft demonstrations, authentic handmade product listings, and cultural storytelling.
+**ShilpSetu** is a full-stack web marketplace that connects buyers directly with verified Indian artisans across 18 states — through live craft demonstrations, authentic handmade product listings, and cultural storytelling.

 > Traditional craft fairs are seasonal and local.
 Generic e-commerce platforms bury artisans under mass-manufactured products.
-LoomLive solves both problems at once.
+ShilpSetu solves both problems at once.

 **What makes it different:**